hyoo-ru/mam_mol/viewer/readme.md

 It determines, whether the component is focused or not at this time.
 If any inserted component would be focused, then its parent component would be focused also.

 ## view.tree
-*view.tree* - is a declarative language of describing components, based on [формате tree](https://github.com/nin-jin/tree.d).
-In one file there are plenty of components defined in series, but better put every component in a separate file, except very trivial cases.
+*view.tree* - is a declarative language of describing components, based on [format tree](https://github.com/nin-jin/tree.d).
+In a file could be plenty of components defined in series, but better way is put every component in a separate file, except very trivial cases.
 To create a new component it's enough to inherit this from any existing one.
-Names of components should begin with `$` symbol and be unique globally accordance with principals presented on [PMS](https://github.com/nin-jin/pms).
+Names of the components should begin with `$` and be unique globally accordance with principals presented on [PMS](https://github.com/nin-jin/pms).
 For example, lets declare a component `$my_button` as a child from `$mol_viewer`:

 ```tree
 $my_button $mol_viewer